 Situated in North Park, Colorado, near the boarder of Wyoming, Walden is the “Moose Viewing Capital of Colorado”.
 There are a lot of fun outdoor things to do in this remote location, including camping, fishing, hunting and wildlife viewing.

 State Forest State Park – Biggest state park in Colorado.
-There’s great camping, fishing and 4×4 roads.
+There’s great camping, fishing, wildlife viewing, and 4×4 roads.
 It’s located to the south of Walden near Gould.

 Wildlife – North Park’s mix of landscapes including wetlands, forests and mountains are perfect for big game like moose.
 Arapaho National Wildlife Refuge is free to enter and a smart place to check for moose around sunset.
 One third of the moose in North Park reside in the State Forest State Park.

 Hunting – Surrounded by national forests, Walden is a center for big game hunting throughout the season.

 Day Trips: Walden Journeys – As part of the cultural heritage program, there are day trips here called “Walden Journeys” where you get to visit the town’s museum, go over iconic buildings in the region, and see breathtaking landscapes.